-Ribbed metal roofing is in the same family as Corrugated metal roofing.
+Ribbed metal roofing is in the same family as corrugated metal roofing.
 It is made in a similar fashion (at a metal mill), attached to the roof in the same way, and installation costs are about the same.

-The pricing does depend a bit on who you are purchasing the materials from, but a price range of $1.00 to $3.00 per linear foot is what you’ll routinely find. — This assumes you are going with a coated steel (i.e. galvanized or galvalume), stainless steel or aluminum product.
+The pricing does depend a bit on who you are purchasing the materials from, but a price range of $1.50 to $3.50 per square foot is what you’ll routinely find when buying materials from roofing and building materials suppliers. — This assumes you are going with a coated steel (i.e., G-60 or G-90 galvanized steel, or Galvalume), stainless steel or aluminum product.

 Note: For residential re-roofing projects, it best to set the minimum material quality bar at the G-90 galvanized steel or better to get the most value from a corrugated or ribbed metal roof.

 It may also be a wise choice to only go with metal panels that have a Kynar 500 Paint Finish or better, rather than opting for less durable less-costly options like metal panels with Polyester paint finish that will require repainting sooner than most homeowners would expect from a quality metal roof.

 On top of the cost of materials, you will also need to add a minimum of $2.50 to $4.00 per sq. ft. for professional and warrantied installation.
 Combined with the cost of materials, you’ll get a base rate of $4.00 to $7.50 per sq. ft. of ribbed or corrugated metal paneling installed.

 Note: For more complex re-roofing projects, installation costs can be significantly higher than $3.00 per sq. ft.
 The total average cost of the project, though, should not exceed the $7.00-$9.50 per sq. ft. installed range, which means the cost of the warrantied professional labor could go as high as $4.00 to $6.00 per sq. ft., in some rare cases.